 They must do this within the time limits set out by the BCP or point of entry.

 What happens if your composite food products are rejected at a BCP

 If your composite food products are rejected at a BCP because they pose a risk to animal or public health, they will be destroyed immediately.
 If the products are rejected for other reasons, the BCP will:

 - notify your importer or agent

-- ask them to decide whether your goods should be destroyed or returned to Great Britain The BCP will not usually contact you directly.
+- ask your importer or agent to decide whether your products should be destroyed or returned to Great Britain The BCP will not usually contact you directly.